normandavey/AlphaFold2-IDR-complex-prediction/README.md

 **pKID binding to the KIX domain**
 *Definition:*
-The disordered KID region binds to the KIX domain upon phosphorylation. pKID binds to two distinct patches on KIX adopting helical bound structures.
-The interaction is phospho-depndent and KIX isn’t fully stable in the unbound form, so the prediction of the domain structure might be more challenging than usual.
+The disordered KID region binds to the KIX domain upon phosphorylation. pKID binds to *two distinct patches* on KIX adopting *helical* bound structures.
+The interaction is *phospho-dependent* and KIX isn’t fully stable in the unbound form, so the prediction of the domain structure might be more challenging than usual.
 Composition: 1 ordered protein + 1 IDR
 PDB:1kdx